RakeshTirlangi/RakGPT-Small-Language-Model/README.md

-# RakGPT - Decoder-Only Transformer Built From Scratch
+# RakGPT - Small Language Model
 RakGPT is a minimal GPT-style decoder-only Transformer (Small Language Model) entirely from scratch in PyTorch.

 The objective of this project was to deeply understand how autoregressive language models work internally — from token embeddings and positional encodings to masked self-attention, residual connections, and next-token prediction.